gzoller/dotty-reflection/README.md

 * Allow for a true runtime reflection capability

 That second goal, runtime reflection, poses a unique challenge.
-Just how do you provide a runtime reflection ability in a language that doesn't have that facility, and all the juicy information we are interested in capturing is available only at compile-time?
+Just how do you provide a runtime reflection ability in a language that doesn't have that facility?
 How, indeed!

 The solution offered by this library is to provide a compiler plugin for your code.
-What this does is capture reflected information on all your compiled classes and serialize that information into annotations readable at runtime.
+What the plugin does is capture reflected information on all your compiled classes and serialize that information into annotations readable at runtime.
 In principle, this isn't really very different than how Scala 2 runtime reflection works.
 Use of the compiler plugin is optional, but highly recommended as it avoids the very costly file IO for runtime reflection.
 The results speak for themselves.
 Here's a sample of a few of the more complex test cases with/without the plugin:

 |Test| No plugin  |With Plugin  |
 |--|--|--|